From $f(x)$ and $g(x)$ to $f(g(x))$: LLMs Learn New Skills in RL by Composing Old Ones: Conclusion

 \section{Conclusion}

 The debate over whether RL can teach LLMs new skills has been clouded by experiments on benchmarks where LLMs already perform well, using coarse-grained metrics that obscure the learning of new capabilities.
 By stepping back to a cleaner, more controllable experimental environment, our findings provide a clear and optimistic answer: RL can teach genuinely new and powerful skills when the training task properly incentivize composition.

-Our results show that the compositional skills are learnable through RL and generalize across difficulty levels and different tasks.
+Our work focuses on the paradigm where RL acts upon pre-existing atomic competencies, mirroring the standard practice of carrying out RL based on pre-trained models.
+While our results show that possessing atomic skills is a sufficient condition for RL to unlock compositional capabilities, we do not claim it is strictly necessary.
+However, given the inefficiency of random exploration in discovering complex atomic behaviors from scratch, we argue that the synergy between supervised learning for atomic skill acquisition and RL for compositional generalization represents the most commonly adopted and promising path.
 Our findings suggest that the pessimistic conclusion that RL does not learn new skills may stem from inappropriate evaluation setups rather than fundamental constraints of RL itself.
+Future work may investigate the open question of whether RL can be scaled to acquire both atomic and compositional skills simultaneously without supervised scaffolding.